jfuerlinger/htl-utils/README.md

 # HTL Utilities (C#)

 Some handy utility classes.
-With special credits to Gerald Köck!
+With special credits to Gerald Köck for sharing the source code!

 ## Repo Healthiness